 Avocados are the best, am I right?
 I love them sliced in half with balsamic dressing (or a thick, aged balsamico) poured into the center.
 They add a cool, smooth richness to salads, toast, soups, tacos, chili… to so many things.
 But guacamole will always be king.

 You can find this for sale under various brand names, but the one I see most widely available in stores is from Ball, the canning company, and it’s sold under the name Fruit Fresh.
-You can also order it off Amazon (this is an affiliate link, FYI).
+You can also order it off Amazon.

 All you need to do is stir in some of this quick dissolving powder and viola: fresh guacamole for days.
 This is a great trick if you’re preparing food for a party, or even a large batch for your family that won’t be finished in one sitting.